The greatest ills in managing medical software development

 In the medical device production team, just like in any other development team, there is a phenomenon of rotation of team members – some people leave, but new people join in.
 In order to ensure continuity of work and minimize possible loss of project knowledge, it is important to disseminate it, especially in the case of complex projects such as medical software development, where it is important to get to know the domain and even knowledge outside of IT.
 How to address this?

 For those who join the project we have prepared an onboarding procedure, which includes, among other things, getting to know the domain of the project, and the basic medical knowledge necessary to work in the project.
-The final version has been developed by the Lead Developer who has collected the knowledge already written down, publications and conclusions from the workshops with the doctors we cooperate with.
+The final version has been developed by the who has collected the knowledge already written down, publications and conclusions from the workshops with the doctors we cooperate with.

-In our Sens.AI project we cooperate with doctors, medical physicists or hospitals and research centres.
+In our Sens.AI project we cooperated with doctors, medical physicists or hospitals and research centres.
 It is our project practice to make notes of such meetings, which we then publish in our documentation.
 Thanks to this, we have constant access to information important for the project, and this knowledge can be available to members of the development team at any time.

 In a situation where someone leaves, there is also a helpful procedure, but this time for leaving the team.
 It determines, among others, knowledge transfer, assignment of tasks to other team members, or copies of important data from the project space of the person who is about to leave.